-As established in Section \ref{sec:introduction}, native joint training faces Cross-Task and Intra-Task competition.
-To resolve both, we design the following three-stage progressive schedule.
-To resolve both, we design a three-stage progressive multi-task training schedule.
+As established in Section \ref{sec:introduction}, naive joint training suffers from both cross-task and intra-task competition.
+To address these challenges, we design a three-stage progressive training schedule.

-\paragraph{Stage 1: Large-scale T2A Pretraining.} We first conduct standalone T2A pretraining on large-scale text-audio pairs without a quality filter.
-Following the latent diffusion framework \cite{evans2024stableaudioopen, Peebles2023DiT}, our DiT backbone (Section~\ref{sec:foundation_model}) is trained to progressively denoise a noisy latent $z_t$ at timestep $t$, conditioned on text embeddings $H_c$.
-The model, $\epsilon_{\theta}$, is optimized via the simple L2 loss:
+\paragraph{Stage 1: Large-scale T2A Pretraining.} We first pretrain the model on large-scale text-audio pairs without quality filtering.
+Following recent advances in latent generative modeling \cite{evans2024stableaudioopen, Peebles2023DiT, dai2025latentswap, wang2026geodesicnvs, xu2025b4m, xu2025context}, our DiT backbone (Section~\ref{sec:foundation_model}) learns to denoise a noisy latent $z_t$ at timestep $t$, conditioned on text embeddings $H_c$.
+The model $\epsilon_{\theta}$ is optimized with the standard L2 loss:

-This pretraining provides two benefits: first, it establishes a robust generative prior before introducing the heterogeneity of video conditions; second, it allows for significantly reduced T2A sampling frequency in the next stage without suffering catastrophic forgetting, thereby mitigating resource contention. \paragraph{Stage 2: Multi-task Interleaved Training.} This stage resolves Cross-Task Competition using a Multi-task Interleaved strategy with Task-Balanced Sampling.
+This pretraining serves two purposes.
+First, it establishes a robust generative prior before introducing heterogeneous video conditions.
+Second, it enables a significantly lower T2A sampling frequency in the subsequent stage without catastrophic forgetting, thereby reducing resource contention.

+\paragraph{Stage 2: Multi-task Interleaved Training.} This stage addresses cross-task competition through interleaved task sampling.
 At each step, a single task $s \in\{V2A, T2A, VT2A\}$ is sampled from a categorical distribution $\text{Cat}(\pi)$, and a minibatch is drawn exclusively from its dataset $D_s$ for a single-task gradient update.
-This approach stabilizes optimization by avoiding within-batch loss mixing.
-This strategy is grounded in two key findings, which we validate experimentally (Section~\ref{sec:experiments}): (i) As demonstrated in our ablation study (Table~\ref{tab:stage2_ablations}), we find the VT2A task acts as a critical bridge.
-Adding it mitigates the adverse V2A-T2A trade-off, enabling their simultaneous optimization rather than a zero-sum competition. (ii) Supported by this bridge, we also found (Table~\ref{tab:stage2_ablations}) that a low sampling frequency (e.g., $\pi_{T2A}=0.1$) of high-quality T2A data is sufficient to prevent catastrophic forgetting.
-These findings allow our Stage 2 schedule to be driven primarily by video-conditioned tasks (V2A and VT2A), using T2A only minimally to retain its strong generative prior.
+This avoids within-batch loss mixing and stabilizes optimization.
+Our ablations (Table~\ref{tab:stage2_ablations}) reveal two key findings: (i) The VT2A task serves as a critical bridge that mitigates the adverse V2A-T2A trade-off, enabling their simultaneous optimization rather than zero-sum competition. (ii) With this bridge in place, a low T2A sampling frequency (e.g., $\pi_{T2A}=0.1$) on high-quality data suffices to prevent catastrophic forgetting.
+Together, these findings allow Stage 2 to focus primarily on video-conditioned tasks (V2A and VT2A), using T2A only sparingly to maintain its generative prior.